 When you’re ready to take income, you may receive payments in a variety of ways depending on your needs and the type of annuity you purchased.
 You can choose to receive income immediately, or at a later date.
 Payments can be in lump sums of your choosing, in a series of payments for a specified period of time or you may choose to receive guaranteed payments for as long as you live.
 Certain types of annuities offer you the flexibility to receive protected lifetime income while maintaining access to your money.

 One of the key advantages of annuities is that they are offered by life insurance companies and can offer protection and guarantees not generally found in other products.
 Depending on the type of annuity and the options you choose, you can get a guaranteed rate of return for your retirement money, protect your nest egg and income from drops in the market, secure a death benefit for your loved ones and, of course, have protected lifetime income for you.
-It’s important to remember that these guarantees are dependent upon the financial strength of the insurance company, so be sure to talk with your financial advisor.
+It’s important to remember that these guarantees are dependent upon the financial strength of the insurance company, so be sure to talk with your financial professional.

 Annuities have been a reliable and trusted option for centuries.
 During the Great Depression, annuities saw a spike in popularity as stock market volatility threatened retirement savings and Americans were looking to protect their assets with more conservative financial products.